 1. DIY Robot Costume

 This cardboard art project is one of my favorites!
-First, we gathered boxes and cut out a hole for the arms and head.
-Next, we covered the box in duct tape and random objects found in our garage: a fun holiday project or one for a long week at home.
+First, I gathered empty cardboard boxes and cut out a hole for the arms and head.
+Next, my kids covered the box in duct tape and random objects found in our garage to make fun robot costumes that inspired hours of pretend play!

 2. Sticky Cardboard Nature Hunt